turri21/Arcade-Tecmo_Senhor/README.md

 Tested: Working Video 720p, 1080p & Sound

-The Framebuffer (MISTER_FB) is disabled on purpose in this core, which means that screen rotation is not going to work.
+The Framebuffer (MISTER_FB) is disabled on purpose, which means that screen rotation is not going to work.

 This is temporary until we identify what is causing several color issues.